 - Cumbersome Upgrades: Developers complain that when new versions of the software are released, it’s difficult to make all your customizations work with the software again.
 You may have to manually reapply certain changes.
 I noticed the company’s roadmap includes plans to improve this process.

-- Limited Theme Design: If you don’t understand code, you won’t be able to make any changes to your theme.
+- Limited Theme Design: If you don’t understand code, you won’t be able to make changes to your theme.
 Sure, there are a few “template” features in the backend that let you make minor changes to your content pages, but you can’t make any global changes to the look and feel of your site from the admin.

 Positive Reviews & Testimonials

 - Feature-Rich: nopCommerce comes with lots of useful features built-in.
 And, you can use the same software to build a multi-store or multi-vendor platform.
-I was also impressed with all that nopCommerce has to offer, especially since you don’t have to pay for any of it.
+I was impressed with all that nopCommerce has to offer, especially since you don’t have to pay for any of it.

 - Continual Improvement: nopCommerce regularly releases new versions of the software, keeping up with the latest (mostly Microsoft) technology.
 While this can be a bit of a pain regarding your customizations, it’s good to stay ahead of the curve.

 Because nopCommerce is downloadable software, you will be responsible for maintaining your site’s security.
-You’ll have to obtain an SSL certificate and regularly check for any security patches.
-That said, nopCommerce claims to have only required one security patch since its the software’s original release in 2008.
+You’ll have to obtain an SSL certificate and check regularly for any security patches.
+That said, nopCommerce claims to have required only one security patch since its the software’s original release in 2008.
 Color me impressed.

 You can enable a few security settings from the nopCommerce backend as well, including CAPTCHA and reCAPTCHA, restricting IP addresses that access your admin, and enforcing your SSL certificate on all pages.
 These settings are all described in nopCommerce’s documentation.